Lee and Karen Duquette,

 Glen Lake Lee is always a clown

-Below: Lee Duquette made a joke that they were so tired that they disappeared into the sand and only their shadows were left.
+Below: Lee Duquette made a joke that they were so tired that they disappeared into the sand and ONLY their shadows were left.
 When they eventually returned, it was almost true.

 another dune to climb shadows of the two RV Gypsies

 Below: Each dune was steep, but the steepness does not always show in these photos.
 Notice how small people look even though they are not that far away.
 That is because of the steepness of these dunes.
-Every the two RV Gypsies met kept saying "only two more dunes to go". ------ Liar, Liar, pants on fire!
+Everyone the two RV Gypsies met kept saying "only two more dunes to go". ------ Liar, Liar, pants on fire!

 small people on the dunes another dune with various trails